sandstorm/drydock/docs/README.md

 # drydock - Docker Debugging Tools

-This is a set of useful CLI tools to help debugging Docker containers:
+This is a set of useful CLI tools developed at [sandstorm.de](https://sandstorm.de) to make our development processes smoother and easier.
+It is mostly tooling to help debugging Docker containers, though starting with v4, we also have some general-purpose tooling for working with template projects.

 **General Tooling**

 - `drydock execroot`: Like `docker exec`, but *always* spawn a root shell
 - `drydock vscode`: Open Visual Studio Code (with the [Containers extension](https://aka.ms/vscode-remote/download/containers)), allowing to edit any file as root
+- `drydock template-project sync`: Keep your project in sync with changes from a template project using AI (ALPHA)

 **PHP Specific Tooling**